OWASP/AppSec-Israel-2018/Training.md

 The Training Day is free to attend, however [registration is required](Register).

+**IMPORTANT NOTE:**
+During the training day cake and coffee will be served but lunch is **NOT** supplied.
+Therefore, it is recommended to bring something yourself or prepare to purchase something form the stores in the area.

 ### What is this Training about?

 Application-level attacks have become the typical organization daily routine, with numerous automated attack &